 In the product design and development stage, the environmental test is used to assess whether the selected components, designed structure, and adopted technology can meet the requirements of the actual environment and existing defects.
 In order to save time and fully expose the weak links of the product, an accelerated life aging test is used, that is, according to different environmental stress factors, different acceleration factors are used to strengthen and accelerate the process.

-In the finalization stage of the product, the environmental test is used to determine whether the technical indicators of the product can meet the design requirements under the predetermined environment, whether the design life can be guaranteed under normal working conditions, and whether it can meet the safety requirements.
+In the finalization stage of the product, the reliability test methods is used to determine whether the technical indicators of the product can meet the design requirements under the predetermined environment, whether the design life can be guaranteed under normal working conditions, and whether it can meet the safety requirements.
 The environmental test at this stage is an environmental adaptability test that is carried out under actual environmental conditions during product storage, transportation, and use.

 In the normal production stage of the product, there is a major change in the production process, or after a period of time in production, the environmental test is used to check the quality of the product's workmanship or to check the stability of its quality.
 The environmental test at this stage is also an environmental adaptability test.